Volunteers are the life blood of foodbanks. Your skills could be just what we need.

 Energy Bank and Money Life volunteers

-We are looking to start this service in May 2017.
-We will provide training for a small team of volunteers who will help foodbank clients tackle fuel poverty and home energy advice with the support of the Centre for Sustainable Energy.
+We started this service in May 2017.
+We will provide hands on training for volunteers based in each outlet session who will help foodbank clients tackle fuel poverty and home energy advice with the support of the Centre for Sustainable Energy.
 They will also be trained to help clients access grants and other financial sources of help and increase their financial confidence.
+We are looking to add a couple of extra workers in early 2018.